roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 This _second-order incompetence_, where we naturally fail to recognize our own ineptitude, is a real barrier to progression.
 To my mind arrogance tends to exacerbate this phenomenon.

 Other factors that inhibit progression are more environmental in nature.
 In terms of the software development industry today, Andy Hunt draws a fascinating parallel with the crisis faced by the nursing industry in the 1980s, the focus of the aforementioned study by Dr Benner.
-She observed the following:
+In her study Dr Benner observed the following:

 * Nurses were often treated as a mere commodity; homogenous resources who were expected to follow doctors' orders.
 * Pay inequality meant that many more skilled nurses were ultimately leaving the profession for management or teaching.